 Normal characteristics of kiln dried wood include but are not limited to, minor swelling and shrinking of parts made from wood, raised grain, minor pitch pockets, natural grain and color variations.
 Natural expansion and contraction of wood occurs with variations in climatic and atmospheric conditions such as humidity and temperature and is not a defect hereunder.

-Warp in the plane of the door itself will be considered a defect only if it exceeds one-quarter inch (1/4”) when measured as a deviation from a straight edge.
+Warp in the plane of the door itself will be considered a defect only if it exceeds one-quarter inch (1/4″) when measured as a deviation from a straight edge.
 Doors over 3-0 wide or 7-0 high are excluded from the warranty against warp.
 Improper hanging of the door or unsquare door frames are not considered as defects.
+Louver doors wider than 3-0 wide are not covered for slat warp and bow.

-Any doors used in an exterior application must be at least 1 ¾” thick and must be installed under an adequate overhang.
+Any doors used in an exterior application must be at least 1 3⁄4″ thick and must be installed under an adequate overhang.
 An adequate overhang depends on the typical weather conditions of the site where the building is located.
 This means an overhang of 50% of the height of the doorway in Northern or Eastern exposures (reference illustration where Y= Height of the Doorway and X = Length of Overhang).
-For severe exposure extreme Southern, Southwestern and Western exposures the overhang must equal the height of the doorway (Y=X) where Y = Height of the Doorway and X = Length of Overhang.
+For doors painted or stained dark colors and/or severe exposure, extreme Southern, Southwestern and Western exposures the overhang must equal the height of the doorway (Y=X) where Y = Height of the Doorway and X = Length of Overhang.

 Any doors found to be defective by the Seller will be repaired or replaced, or the purchase price will be refunded at the option of Woodgrain Doors, provided the handling, installation and finishing instructions have been followed.